 Nearly two thirds of Australians are overweight or obese.
 Carrying extra weight increases your risk of chronic diseases like heart disease and stroke, type 2 diabetes and some cancers.
 If you are above a healthy weight, losing just a few kilos can lower your risk of health problems.

-A 'fad' diet is an eating plan that often promises rapid weight loss but is not based on science.
-Often, fad weight-loss diets want you to cut out entire food groups.
-This could mean you don’t get all the nutrients the body requires.
+A 'fad' diet is an eating plan that often promises rapid weight loss.
+They are often advertised through the media and usually not based on science or do not have a lot of clinical research to back up their claim.
+Often, fad weight-loss diets want you to cut out entire food groups, which could mean you don’t get all the nutrients the body requires.

 They should not be confused with vegetarian or vegan diets.
 These are not weight-loss diets and, with good planning, vegetarians and vegans can get all the nutrients they need.